John D. Davila D.C

 The best part is that we'll cover the codes by building cases from histories and not just by regurgitating dry coding information.
 With an emphasis on a subluxation-based practice, this class will give you the tools you'll need to make the transition to ICD-10 painless and relevant to how you practice.

-Dr. John has had the pleasure of sharing his knowledge of documentation, coding, and Medicare policy to these associations, colleges and organizations.
+Dr. John has had the pleasure of sharing his knowledge of documentation, coding, and Medicare policy with these associations, colleges and organizations.

 - Academy of Missouri Chiropractors